-Clinical research using Vielight technology by the University of California San Francisco on people with dementia has shown that brain photobiomodulation can increase cerebral blood flow, leading to an overall increase in their cognitive function.
+Clinical research using Vielight technology by the University of California, San Francisco, on people with dementia has shown that brain photobiomodulation can increase cerebral blood flow.
+Thus, leading to an overall increase in their cognitive function.

 Neuroinflammation is inflammation of brain tissue which is mediated by microglial cells.
-Microglial cells respond to neuronal damage by releasing pro-inflammatory markers (cytokines).
-Inflammatory cytokines play a role in initiating the inflammatory response.
-Dysregulation of proinflammatory cytokines has been linked to depression and other neurological diseases.
+Thus, microglial cells respond to neuronal damage by releasing pro-inflammatory markers (cytokines).
+Furthermore, inflammatory cytokines play a role in initiating the inflammatory response.
+Moreover, dysregulation of proinflammatory cytokines has been linked to depression and other neurological diseases.

-In an early study, researchers assessed the anti-inflammatory effects of NIR lasers on the alteration of cerebral interleukins in cryogenic brain injury and found a decreased level at 24 hours compared to 6 hours.
-Moreover, brain photobiomodulation activated cellular immunity via increasing the presence of interleukins in blood cells at 20 days post-stroke.
+In an early study, researchers assessed the anti-inflammatory effects of NIR lasers on the alteration of cerebral interleukins in cryogenic brain injury.
+Notebly, they found a decreased level at 24 hours compared to 6 hours.
+In addition, brain photobiomodulation activated cellular immunity via increasing the presence of interleukins in blood cells at 20 days post-stroke.

 Figure 2 Beneficial effects of brain photobiomodulation

 Source : Mol Neurobiol.
 2018 Aug; 55(8): 6601–6636

 - Rojas JC, Bruchey AK, Gonzalez-Lima F. Low-level light therapy improves cortical metabolic capacity and memory retention.
 J Alzheimers Dis.
 2012;32(3):741–752